Oklahoma State’s Cunningham staying despite postseason ban

-Cade Cunningham, one of the nation’s top recruits, has chosen to remain at Oklahoma State despite the program being banned from the 2021 postseason.
+Cade Cunningham, one of the nation’s top basketball recruits, has chosen to remain at Oklahoma State despite the program being banned from the 2021 postseason.

 Cunningham won the Naismith High School Trophy given to the nation’s best player.
-The 6-foot-7 point guard was the key piece of a highly ranked class that gave fans hope Oklahoma State would return to its past success.
+The 6-foot-7 point guard was the key piece of a highly ranked class that gave fans hope that Oklahoma State would return to its past success.

-Earlier this month, an NCAA infractions committee panel handed down numerous penalties related to findings that former assistant coach Lamont Evans accepting up to $22,000 in bribes intended to help steer athletes to certain financial advisers.
+Earlier this month, an NCAA infractions committee panel handed down numerous penalties related to findings that former assistant coach Lamont Evans accepted up to $22,000 in bribes intended to help steer athletes to certain financial advisers.
 Oklahoma State is appealing.

 Many wondered what Cunningham, a one-and-done prospect, would do.
 He made his announcement in a video he posted to social media on Monday.